top of page

 1. Unlawful Acts of Self-Enrichment or Benefit of Others that Cause State Financial Loss

-According to Article 2 Law No. 31/1999, anyone who illegally commits an act to enrich oneself or another person or a corporation, thereby creating losses to the state finance or state economy, is sentenced to life imprisonment or minimum imprisonment of 4 (four) years and to a maximum of 20 (twenty) years, and fined to a minimum of Rp200.000.000,- (two hundred million Rupiah) and to a maximum of Rp1.000.000.000,- (one billion Rupiah).
+According to Article 2 Law No. 31/1999, anyone who illegally commits an act to enrich oneself, or another person, or a corporation, thereby creates losses to the state finance or state economy.
+A guilty partyis sentenced to life imprisonment or a minimum imprisonment of 4 (four) years, and to a maximum of 20 (twenty) years and can be fined up to a minimum of Rp200.000.000,- (two hundred million Rupiah) and up to a maximum of Rp1.000.000.000,- (one billion Rupiah).
 Moreover, in the event that the said criminal act of corruption is committed under certain conditions, the said person can be sentenced to life imprisonment.
-The element of ‘certain condition’ is the condition that may subsequently impose heavier punishment in the event the crime of corruption is conducted towards funds designated for states of emergency countermeasures, national disasters, widespread social unrest, economic and monetary crisis, and repetition of corruption offenses.
+The elements encompassed by 'certain conditions' pertain to the circumstance that may result in more severe penalties.
+This occurs if the corruption is committed with funds that have been allocated to state-of-emergency countermeasures, national disasters, widespread social unrest, economic and monetary crises, and repeated corruption offences.

 2. Abuse of Authority for Self-Enrichment or Enrichment of Others that Causes State Financial Loss

-It is worth noting that returning the losses toward state finance or state economy does not erase the crime and sentence toward said perpetrator.
-Notwithstanding, returning the said the losses is deemed as a factor that may ease the sentence imposed.
+It is worth noting that the return of the losses back to state finance or state economy does not erase the crime and sentence toward toward the said perpetrator.
+Notwithstanding, returning the said the losses is deemed as a factor that may mitigate the sentence imposed.

 Bribery

-With recent findings, the practice of bribery is a prevailing issue that could pose negative impacts to business confidence and may also entice business actors to conduct such crimes.
-Any person, including private entities, may be imposed by criminal responsibility and sanctioned for providing or receiving the bribe, explained as follows:
+According to recent findings, the practice of bribery is a prevailing issue that threatens business confidence and remains enticing to business actors who may conduct such crimes.
+Any person, including private entities, may be held criminally accountable and sanctioned for providing or receiving the bribe, as explained below:

 1. Bribery in Relation to Civil Servants or State Apparatus